 What do I wear?

 Whatever you like.
 Although many people enjoy dressing up when they go to operas, there’s no dress code.
 At Seattle Opera you'll see people wearing everything from ball gowns and tuxes to shorts and Birkenstocks.
 Feel free to dress up for a special night out, dress down for comfort, or find your own happy medium.
-Just remember: no shirt / no shoes / no opera!

 How is an opera different from a musical?